MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/removal-of-source-control-information-from-dot-proj-and-dot-sln-files.md

 ---
 title: Remove source control info from .proj and .sln files
-description: In version 1.2 of the Source Control Plug-in API, the SCC information is stored in a MSSCCPRJ.SCC file. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: In version 1.2 of the Source Control Plug-in API, the SCC information is stored in an MSSCCPRJ.SCC file. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual